razaaliraza/razaaliraza.github.io/index.md

 <br />
 <br />

+## Research Interests: Unikernel Linux (UKL) ##
+Performance-sensitive applications require specialized behavior from the OS, e.g., custom scheduler policies, high-speed I/O, direct access to hardware, etc.
+Unikernels or library-OSes provide these benefits, but still, their adoption is low in production environments.
+This is because they can't always match the battle-tested code of general-purpose OSes, their development community, the ecosystem of management, debugging, and profiling tools, and their wide hardware support; all of which are required by modern applications.
+In my research, I explore if it's possible to preserve all the properties of general-purpose OSes while getting the performance advantages of unikernels.
+Can we integrate unikernel techniques into a general-purpose OS?
+What would the performance benefits be, if any?
+Can unmodified applications exploit these advantages?
+Can all of this be done without massive code changes and redesigning the general-purpose OS so the community can adopt the idea and take it further?
+To answer these questions, we have built a prototype that demonstrates both a path to integrate unikernel techniques in Linux (e.g., kernel-mode execution for applications, highly optimized transitions between kernel and application code, run-to-completion mode, shared stacks between application and kernel, link-time optimization of kernel and application code, etc.) and that such techniques can result in significant performance advantages.
+Unmodified applications, with a re-compilation and link to a modified Linux kernel, show performance gains (e.g., for Redis throughput by 12% & 99th tail latency by 11%).
+Further, expert developers can modify the application to better exploit the new optimizations for more significant gains (e.g., for Redis, throughput by 25% and 99th tail latency by 22%).
+The changes to the Linux kernel are modes (1250 LoC).

 ## Latest News ##
 - **Jun, 2022:** Full length Unikernel Linux (UKL) paper available on arxiv [here](https://arxiv.org/pdf/2206.00789.pdf)